HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 ```

 which results in `True`.

-So, the calls to `add_hobby` *mutated* that single list in the class attribute, resulting in all hobbies from different person instances being added to the same list.

 This behaviour is well documented in the [Python tutorial](https://docs.python.org/3/tutorial/classes.html#class-and-instance-variables) which goes to show that I should have [RTFM](https://en.wikipedia.org/wiki/RTFM).